savonet/blog/_posts/2024-02-10-video-canvas-and-ai.md

 Well, now that we have a cool radio station with its video, let's add some headline-grabbing stuff designed to impress our friends: an automated AI DJ!
 We're gonna add an automated
 DJ that, every 4 songs, presents the songs that just played, how they connect with each other and introduces the next song!

 For this section, we use the current commercially available services.
 Of course, y'all know that we are fervent supporters of open source technologies.
-We're just takign a shortcut for the sake of this presentation's brievety.
+We're just taking a shortcut for the sake of this presentation's brievety.
 There are open-source AI models, which might likely turn out better than the commercial ones eventually.
 There are also open-source speech synthesis projects, though it's not sure how well they compete with the commercial ones at this point (please correct me if I'm wrong here!).